JanHercek/c-mojo-bridge/README.md

-# c-mojo-bridge
+# Project c-mojo-bridge
 A tool to generate Mojo bindings from C headers.
+Optimized for Mojo v1.0.0b1+.
+Use at your own risk (bugs may exist :).

 ### Quick start: How to create and use a lib: